Fulbright Scholarship for Greek Citizens

 Family Residency Initiative

 The family residency initiative offers a one-month residency to parent artists.
 SFAI recognizes the lack of residency opportunities for artists to be able to take advantage of residencies without having to leave their children behind.
 We are taking responsibility in doing our part to close that gap by offering an environment that supports both creative opportunities and the needs of artists with children.
 Families are generally hosted in July.
 Parent artists apply through SFAI’s annual thematic residency application.
-To find out more about this opportunity, please contact Residency Program Manager, Nina Elder, at firstname.lastname@example.org.
+To find out more about this opportunity,please contact our Residency Program Manager at email@example.com.

 Rasmuson Foundation Artist in Residence (Alaskan Artists only)

 The Rasmuson Foundation Artist Residency Program will support eight-week residencies for Alaska artists at Lower 48 organizations, and welcome to Alaska organizations accomplished artists from elsewhere.
 Support to the host organizations cover artist travel and stipend, administrative fees, housing and meal costs, materials, and local transportation.
 SFAI will make final selections from applicants who complete an online application through Rasmuson Foundation.
 The application is available here at this link.For more information, contact Program Officer Jayson Smart: (907) 297-2882; (877) 366-2700 toll-free in Alaska; or email firstname.lastname@example.org.